Harvey-Lab-UW/Morris_etal_2023_Ecosystems/README.md

 ### stand_structure.csv
 This file contains post-outbreak stand structure data for each plot.
 These data include all trees with height ≥ 1.4 m.
-Overstory includes trees with diameter at breast height (dbh) ≥ 12 cm; understory includes trees with dbh < 12 cm.
+Overstory includes trees with diameter at breast height (dbh, 1.4 m) ≥ 12 cm; understory includes trees with dbh < 12 cm.
 The following columns are included:
 - **PlotID**: unique plot identifier
 - **LiveBA_m2_ha**: basal area (BA) for all live trees (m<sup>2</sup>/ha)
 - **DeadBA_m2_ha**: basal area (BA) for all dead trees (m<sup>2</sup>/ha)